CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ![RollingUpdate2](2018/hassle-free-kubernetes-on-openstack/img/RollingUpdate2.png)
 	</div>
 	<div style='width: 65%'>
-- One single command to perform a Rolling Update
+- Creation of a new *ReplicaSet* for the next revision
-- One single command to perform a Rollback
+- *Pods* with Rev. A are deleted
-- Minimum number of *Pods* available
+- New *Pods* with Rev. B are created
-- Amount of time to wait between two iteration
+- No downtime
 	</div>
 </div>
 <!-- .slide: data-background-transition="none" -->